 - Root Extract:

-- Contains inulin and is used as a sweetener.
-One tenth as sweet as sucrose
+- It contains inulin and is used as a sweetener.
+One-tenth as sweet as sucrose

 - Fiber replacement and additive

 - Fat replacement due to its creamy texture